dikkadev/CalVerLex/README.md

 ### Year Boundaries

-CalVerLex handles year transitions correctly:
+CalVerLex handles year transitions correctly using ISO week numbering:
-- Last week of 2024: `24531a` (week 53)
+- Last week of 2024: `24531a` (week 53, if exists)
 - First week of 2025: `25011a` (week 1)
+- Week 1 contains January 4th of the year

 ### Invalid Tags